-- 1. Projectables of example B+ Tree; insertion example that splits a leaf (2); B+ Tree with links to support sequential traversal added; structure of leaf node for non-clustering index - 2.
-Projectable of example of a Hashtable - 3.
+- 1. Projectables of example of sparse index. - 2.
+Projectable of summary of index types - 3.
+Projectables of example B+ Tree; search example; insertion example that splits a leaf (2); B+ Tree with links to support sequential traversal added; - 4.
+Projectable of Figure 14.9 from book - 5.
+Projectable of calculation of minimum nodes in a B+ Tree with m=200 and room for 50 rows in leaf nodes and 3 levels of index - 6.
+Projectable of example of a Hashtable - 7.
 Projectable of syntax for create index in db2, mysql